lamm45/nhl/README.md

 # Introduction
 This repository contains a C library and a command-line application for accessing and displaying scores from the [National Hockey League (NHL)](https://www.nhl.com/).

-The library automatically downloads data from the publicly available NHL Stats API and features a disk cache that aims to reduce the amount of data downloaded.
+The library automatically downloads data from the publicly available (undocumented) NHL Stats API and features a disk cache that aims to reduce data transfer.
 The command-line app can display scores for any given dates in a few different formats.
 In particular, the app is capable of emulating [page 235](https://yle.fi/aihe/tekstitv?P=235) of the teletext service (a.k.a.
 "Teksti-TV") provided by the Finnish Broadcasting Company Yle.